The Series

 He has ruled the north for three hundred years.
 He cannot be killed.
 He cannot age.
 His death was cut from his body by a sorcerer and hidden where no one can reach it.

 Yara has hidden her ability for ten years, a cold presence behind her eyes that tells her how close someone is to the edge of dying.
 Then a man with soldiers and a burning farm arrives and gives her a choice that is not one.
 Find the Deathless King's hidden death.
 Destroy it.
 Free the north.
-He has ruled for three hundred years from a mountain fortress carved into rock.
-He cannot be killed.
-He cannot age.
-His death was cut from his body by a sorcerer and hidden where no one can reach it.
 The stories say he is a monster.
 The stories say he feels nothing.
 Yara is sent to find out which ones are true.

 What the River Remembers